canyon289/conference_playbook/the_conference_planning_playbook/01_preface/why.md

 This is my experience.
-I'm part of numerous open communities that run conferences, and while, in my opinion, we do a great job running conferences to share ideas around various topics like code, infosec, cooking, lockpicking, and Bayesian Statistics, but ironically not how to plan the conference itself.
+I'm part of numerous open communities that run conferences, and while, in my opinion, we do a great job running conferences to share ideas around various topics like code, infosec, cooking, lockpicking, and Bayesian Statistics, but ironically not how to put on the conference itself.

 I fully believe that any community that wants to run a conference to benefit their community